History of Portugal: Naval exploration and Portuguese Empire (15th–16th centuries)

 During the 15th and 16th centuries, Portugal became a leading European power that ranked with England, France and Spain in terms of economic, political and cultural influence.
 Though not dominant in European affairs, Portugal did have an extensive colonial trading empire throughout the world backed by a powerful thalassocracy.
+Portugal was a pioneer in, and major beneficiary of, the Atlantic slave trade, leading to nearly four centuries of Slavery in Portugal.

 The beginnings of the Portuguese Empire can be traced to 25 July 1415, when the Portuguese Armada set sail for the rich Islamic trading center of Ceuta in North Africa.
 The Armada was accompanied by King John I, his sons Prince Duarte (a future king), Prince Pedro, and Prince Henry the Navigator, and the legendary Portuguese hero Nuno Álvares Pereira.
 On 21 August 1415, Ceuta was conquered by Portugal, and the long-lived Portuguese Empire was founded.

 The conquest of Ceuta was facilitated by a major civil war that had been engaging the Muslims of the Maghreb (North Africa) since 1411.
 This civil war prevented a re-capture of Ceuta from the Portuguese, when the king of Granada Muhammed IX, the Left-Handed, laid siege to Ceuta and attempted to coordinate forces in Morocco and attract aid and assistance for the effort from Tunis.
 The Muslim attempt to retake Ceuta was ultimately unsuccessful and Ceuta remained the first part of the new Portuguese Empire.
-Further steps were taken that would soon expand the Portuguese Empire much further.
+Further steps were taken that soon expanded the Portuguese Empire much further.

 In 1418, two of Prince Henry the Navigator's captains, João Gonçalves Zarco and Tristão Vaz Teixeira, were driven by a storm to an island that they called Porto Santo ("Holy Port") in gratitude for their rescue from the shipwreck.
 In 1419, João Gonçalves Zarco disembarked on the Island of Madeira.
 Uninhabited Madeira was colonized by the Portuguese in 1420.

 Between 1427 and 1431, most of the Azores were discovered and these uninhabited islands were colonized by the Portuguese in 1445.
 Portuguese expeditions may have attempted to colonize the Canary Islands as early as 1336, but the Crown of Castile objected to any Portuguese claim to them.
 Castile began its own conquest of the Canaries in 1402.
-Castile expelled the last Portuguese from the Canary islands in 1459, and they would eventually become part of the Spanish Empire.
+Castile expelled the last Portuguese from the Canary islands in 1459, and they eventually became part of the Spanish Empire.